qualtrak/docs-data-connector-api/documentation/source/middleware.rst

 What problem does this solve?
 -----------------------------

-When one computer application requires information from another, we generally create an api to make this possible.
-We have chosen to create a RESTful api to act as the intermeditary between our system and yours.
+When one computer application requires information from another, we generally create an API to make this possible.
+We have chosen to create a RESTful API to act as the intermeditary between our system and yours.
 This approach enables a decoupling between the two systems, removing your reliance on Qualtrak to bring any changes from your api into production.

 How does it solve it?
 ---------------------